Attorney Biographies

 Bridget A. Zerner

-Ms. Zerner has worked at Markham & Read since 2005.
-She is a member of the Bar in the states of Massachusetts and New York as well as a member of the United States District Courts in those states.
-Ms. Zerner is also a member of the American Bar Association, the Massachusetts Bar Association, the Boston Bar Association, and the New York State Bar Association.
+Bridget Zerner has worked at Markham & Read since 2005.
+She is a member of the bars of Massachusetts and New York and is admitted to the United States District Courts of Massachusetts and the Southern, Western and Eastern Districts of New York.
+Bridget is also a member of the American Bar Association, the Massachusetts Bar Association, the Boston Bar Association, and the New York State Bar Association.

-Ms. Zerner received her Bachelor of Arts Degree from American University in Washington, D.C. in 2004.
+Bridget received her Bachelor of Arts Degree from American University in Washington, D.C. in 2004.
 She double majored in Law & Society and Philosophy and was admitted to the School of Public Affairs Leadership Program.
-She graduated summa cum laude with university honors in philosophy and was inducted into the academic honor society Phi Beta Kappa.
+She graduated summa cum laude with University Honors in philosophy and was inducted into the academic honor society Phi Beta Kappa.

-Ms. Zerner received her law degree from Boston College Law School in 2007.
-She was a participant, then a co-leader of the Indian Law Service project that organized service trips to the Navajo Nation where law students interned for the Navajo Supreme Court and Department of Justice.
-She interned for a summer in New Mexico where she provided legal aid services for the Navajo Nation and Jicarilla-Apache tribe.
-In her final year, Ms. Zerner participated in the BC Defenders clinical program where she was a student advocate representing clients in criminal cases in Dorchester District Court.
+Bridget was awarded a J.D. from Boston College Law School in 2007.
+She was a participant, then a co-leader, of the Indian Law Service project that organized service trips to the Navajo Nation where law students interned for the Navajo Supreme Court and Department of Justice.
+She also interned for a summer in New Mexico, where she provided legal aid services for the Navajo Nation and Jicarilla-Apache tribe.
+In her final year, Bridget participated in the Boston College Defenders clinical program where she was a student advocate representing clients in criminal cases in Dorchester District Court.